Top Senate Democrat sees little chance of passing Biden plan for pathway to citizenship for millions of undocumented immigrants - KION546

 Top Senate Democrat sees little chance of passing Biden plan for pathway to citizenship for millions of undocumented immigrants

 To move such a plan, the Senate would need 60 votes to overcome a likely GOP filibuster attempt, something that would be difficult given the roiling politics on immigration and ongoing problems at the border that Republicans are pointing to as a demand for far stricter policies.
-Some Democrats have pushed ending the filibuster in order to move legislation through the narrowly divided chamber, but without a unified Democratic caucus, it would be impossible for the party to change the filibuster rules.
+A growing number of Democrats have pushed to gut the filibuster in order to move legislation through the narrowly divided chamber with just 51 votes, but several Democrats oppose such a move, meaning the 60-vote threshold will remain indefinitely.

 Durbin, a Democrat from Illinois, indicated that it’s more likely that Congress would be able to move specific pieces of immigration policy, rather than a comprehensive immigration bill that advocates have been trying to enact for more than a decade.
 Durbin pointed to the decision by House Speaker Nancy Pelosi to move this week on two specific pieces — a pathway to citizenship for undocumented immigrants who came to the United States as children, known as Dreamers, as well as legal protections for farm workers — as a clear indication of where this Congress is headed.